helendragon/SBI_Project/README.md

 ### Example 3 - Proteosome (3kuy)

 This example corresponds to the proteosome (PDB: 4r3o).
-The input provided has all the interactions of the proteins.  <br />
+The input provided has all the interactions of the proteins.
+The proteosome is formed by 14 pairs of components.  <br />
 To obtain the complex we would do:

     complexbuilder -i /intputs/proteosome